Patients

 What to Bring and Tips

-• Non-skid slippers or comfortable shoes
+• Comfortable Shoes: Non-skid slippers or comfortable shoes are recommended.

-• Personal hygiene items – toothbrush, toothpaste, deodorant, comb, shampoo, etc.
+• Personal Hygiene Items: Toothbrush, toothpaste, deodorant, comb, shampoo, etc.

-• Comfort items – family pictures, headphones, magazines, books, etc.
+• Comfort Items: Family pictures, headphones, magazines, books, etc.

 What to Expect During Your Stay